 A LOA can be recommended by the Student Development Committee or be initiated as a student request.
-Students who desire to request a Leave of Absence are encouraged to begin the process with a discussion with their Academic Advisor and the MSOT Program Director (PD).
+Students who desire to request a Leave of Absence are encouraged to begin the process with a discussion with their Academic Advisor and the OT Program Director (PD).
 If a decision is made to proceed, a petition is completed by the student, signed by the Advisor, and submitted to the PD, who has final approval.
 Leaves of absence can be requested for academic, medical, or other personal reasons, and are typically granted for a period not to exceed one year.
-The petition form is available at: Leave of Absence Form (pdf).
+The petition form is available through the UNE Registrar's Office SharePoint Site.